ajarara/circe-actions/README.md

 ### Registration
 Following along so far?
 Here's the hard part:

 ``` elisp
 (circe-actions-register 'activity-in-foo 'spit-out-payload)
 ```

 That's it.
 The next time activity-in-foo returns true (or non-nil), spit-out-payload is run with the same arguments.

 This only occurs once.
-If you want it to happen multiple times:
+If you want it to persist, set the persist flag:

 ``` elisp
 (circe-actions-register 'activity-in-foo 'spit-out-payload t)